Law without law: from observer states to physics via algorithmic information theory: The rise and fall of objective reality

-As we will soon see, the good news is that the properties of algorithmic probability imply that this strange phenomenon will not typically happen in every-day situations\footnote{Strictly speaking, this kind of consistency (as expressed in Theorem~\ref{TheNoZombies}) would not \emph{necessarily} have to hold in order to have a well-defined theory; physics would still make sense in a solipsistic world in which every observer is surrounded by probabilistic zombies.
+As we will now see, the good news is that the properties of algorithmic probability imply that this strange phenomenon will not typically happen in every-day situations\footnote{Strictly speaking, this kind of consistency (as expressed in Theorem~\ref{TheNoZombies}) would not \emph{necessarily} have to hold in order to have a well-defined theory; physics would still make sense in a solipsistic world in which every observer is surrounded by probabilistic zombies.
 But such a world would be truly terrifying.} (but see Subsection~\ref{SubsecZombies}).
-Instead, $\p_{1\rm st}$ and $\p_{3\rm rd}$ \emph{will} be very close to each other under natural circumstances.
-To prove this formally in Theorem~\ref{TheNoZombies}, we have to carefully specify the assumptions that go into the proof. \emptysassumption{AssObjectivity}{Consider observer Alice who is part of an external world as explained in Subsection~\ref{SubsecExternalProcess}, i.e.\ of some probabilistic computational process which will be in some state $g(t)$ at every computational time $\enspace t\in\N$.

-Let $f_B$ be a computable map that assigns to each $g(t)$ (from some $t_0$ on) an observer state.
-We interpret $f_B$ as a ``locator function'' that reads out the state of Bob$_{3\rm rd}$ as he appears in the computation.
-We make two assumptions: \begin{itemize} \item For every $t\geq t_0$, $f_B(g(t+1))$ is either equal to $f_B(g(t))$ or one bit longer (otherwise it would not consistently describe the temporal evolution of an observer state); \item for every $t\geq t_0$, there will be some $t'>t$ with $f_B(g(t'))\neq f_B(g(t))$ with unit probability. \end{itemize}} The map $f_B$ can be interpreted as an ``observer localization'' of Bob$_{3\rm rd}$~\cite{HutterTOE} inside the computational world.
-Intuitively, the first assumption above says that Bob$_{\rm 3rd}$ survives indefinitely in Alice's world, and he never forgets anything\footnote{This reminds us of the fact that we are working with deficient Postulates~\ref{Postulates}; memory erasure would be described with Postulates~\ref{DesiredPostulates}.}.
-The second assumption says that Bob$_{\rm 3rd}$ does not become ``eternally frozen''.

-Suppose that Alice encounters Bob$_{\rm 3rd}$ at computational time $t_0$, and his state is $z:=f_B(g(t_0))$.
-As explained above, there are now two different conditional probability distributions: on the one hand $\p_{\rm 3rd}(y|z)$, i.e.\ the probability that the state of Bob$_{\rm 3rd}$ in Alice's world changes in the future by acquiring the next bits $y_1 y_2 \ldots y_m=y$.
-And on the other hand, we have $\p_{\rm 1st}(y|z)\equiv \p(y|z)$, i.e.\ the chance that an observer in state $z$ will, as seen from his first-person perspective, obtain these next bits.

-Our assumptions above imply that $\p_{3\rm rd}$ is a computable measure.
-This has a compelling consequence: \stheorem{Emergence of objective reality}{TheNoZombies}{\lineclear In the setting of Assumption~\ref{AssObjectivity}, the probabilities $\p_{3\rm rd}$ that determine the fate of Bob$_{3\rm rd}$ within Alice's external world are asymptotically close to the actual chances $\p\equiv \p_{1\rm st}$ of Bob$_{1\rm st}$'s first-person perspective.
+Instead, $\p_{1\rm st}$ and $\p_{3\rm rd}$ \emph{will} be very close to each other under natural circumstances: \stheorem{Emergence of objective reality}{TheNoZombies}{\lineclear In the setting of Assumption~\ref{AssObjectivity}, the probabilities $\p_{3\rm rd}$ that determine the fate of Bob$_{3\rm rd}$ within Alice's external world are asymptotically close to the actual chances $\p\equiv \p_{1\rm st}$ of Bob$_{1\rm st}$'s first-person perspective.
 That is, with $\p_{3\rm rd}$-probability one,